 Once the application is completed, the respective department of MINREX will give you an appointment.
 The payment must be made at the Banco Nacional after receiving the confirmation by e-mail of the amount to be paid.

 Contact us if you need further assistance for this step.
-Our firm will be happy to process the authentication for you.
+Our immigration law firm will be happy to process the authentication for you.

 Step 3: Get an appointment at SERTRACEN

 Once the documentation described above has been completed, an appointment must be made at one of SERTRACEN's branches.
 All license applications must be submitted in person by the applicant.
 The appointment must be requested online through the following web page: https://citas.sertracen.com.pa/Citas/public/cita.jsf .